 The Education Services Administrator (Superintendent), Operations Manager, and Instructional Manager (Assistant Superintendent) have been part of the District Level Decision Making Team and are familiar with the goals and objectives of this grant.
-The Principal has over 30 years experience and the Assistant Principal has been with the county for over five years making them a team with both educational and institutional experience.
+The LEA has chosen to replace the Campus Administrator (Principal) and both the old principal and new principal have been involved in the selection of the Reform Strategy (Transformation).
+Both of these individuals have been with the Dallas County Juvenile Justice Charter School for almost 10 years, and bring a wealth of educational and institutional knowledge.